RJAmoto/Jiefu-Driving-Simulator/Assets/CityResources/city/POLYGON city pack/Read_me.txt

 For the collider do i suggest to programm something, where you detect with cordinates, which are needed and which not.

-The thumbnail of the prefabs isn`t loading ?

-Select the prefabs, then clikc o nthe right mouse button and then -> reimport.

 Placing of the Floor :

-If you placed the first floor part, then smooth the cordinates, like : 12.123453 = 12, that will avoid buggy building with the alt key, to move the floor part in metre steps.